Records, Submissions & Photographs

 Olive-backed Pipit, Lighthouse Grassland, by Lee Johnson

-In addition, there are several species which are rare within the local context and these require describing in order to feature within the Flamborough Annual Report.
-Such species include Great White Egret, Caspian Gull, Spotted Crake, Corncrake, Bee-eater, Nightjar, Woodlark, Richard’s Pipit and Golden Oriole.
-Copies of rarity descriptions and a list of sightings made by visiting birders will be greatly appreciated and will be acknowledged in future reports.
-Please send these descriptions to fborecords@hotmail.com
+In addition, there are several species which are rare within the local context and these require describing in order to feature within the Flamborough Headland Annual Report.
+Such species include Spotted Crake, Corncrake, Bee-eater, Nightjar, Woodlark, Richard’s Pipit and Golden Oriole.
+Copies of rarity submissions and a list of sightings made by visiting birders will be greatly appreciated and will be acknowledged in future reports.
+Please send these submissions to fborecords@hotmail.com